Kromma Muen Thepphiphit: Conspiracy in 1760 Kandyan coup attempt

 In 1760, Adigar Sammanakodi invited King Kirti Sri Rajasinha for a Buddhist sermon in Siamese language at the Malwatta temple, the head temple of the Siamese sect where the Sangharaja monk Weliwata Saranankara resided.
 In the same time, a message in Thai language was sent to Thepphiphit but the message was intercepted and sent to Kirti Sri Rajasinha.
 The king actually went to listen to Buddhist sermons at Malwatta temple per invitation but the royal guards found the apparatus to assassinate the king – a coffin with protruding spikes and a platform above it.
 It was assumed that the plan was for Kirti Sri Rajasinha to sit on the platform during the sermon, in which the platform would collapse, the king would fall into the coffin and impaled to death by the spikes.
 Kirti Sri Rajasinha did not mount onto that sinister platform but instead stood to listen to the sermons and returned.
 Conspirators were soon arrested.
 Adigar Sammanakodi was executed, while the monk Weliwata Saranankara was imprisoned in Kehelella.
-Siamese monks were expelled to the Dutch-controlled area.
+Siamese monks were expelled to the Dutch occupied area.

-King Kirti Sri Rajasinha of Kandy sent Thepphiphit and his family to the Dutch port of Trincomalee, asking the Dutch to deport the Siamese prince.
-Jan Schreuder the Dutch governor of Ceylon was reluctant to comply at first but when he learned about the incident Schreuder agreed to take Thepphiphit out of Ceylon.
-Thepphiphit and his family then left Ceylon with Dutch assistance, presumably on a Dutch ship from Trincomalee.
+Kirti Sri Rajasinha of Kandy sent Thepphiphit and his family to the Dutch port of Trincomalee, asking the Dutch to deport the Siamese prince.
+Jan Schreuder the Dutch governor of Ceylon was reluctant to comply at first but when he learned about the incident Schreuder agreed to take Thepphiphit out of Sri Lanka.
+Thepphiphit and his family then left Sri Lanka with Dutch assistance, presumably on a Dutch ship from Trincomalee.
 Thepphiphit stayed at the Dutch port of Tuticorin in South India for a while.
-In May 1761, the Chinese Annals of Batavia or Kai Ba Lidai Shiji (開吧歷代史記) stated that 'a son of the king of Ceylon and his wife' arrived in Batavia, where they were ceremoniously received by Dutch East Indies Governor-General Petrus Albertus van der Parra in the Batavia Castle.
-This enigmatic princely figure from Ceylon should be Prince Thepphiphit, who took shelter at Batavia after his troubled departure from Ceylon.
+In May 1761, the Chinese Annals of Batavia or Kai Ba Lidai Shiji (開吧歷代史記) stated that 'a son of the king of Kandy and his wife' arrived in Batavia, where they were ceremoniously received by Dutch East Indies Governor-General Petrus Albertus van der Parra in the Batavia Castle.
+This enigmatic princely figure from Kandy should be Prince Thepphiphit, who took shelter at Batavia after his troubled departure from Sri Lanka.
 The Dutch governor-general provided Thepphiphit with residence in the Great Mauk.